Welcome to worship.

 +Passing the Peace

-May the peace of Christ be always with you.
+May the peace of Christ be always with you all.

 And also with you.